Audit Log examples

 How does a token work?

 Think of using a token like placing a marker.
-We use this imaginary marker every 1,000 pages to locate request “the next 1000 pages” of information.
+We use this imaginary marker every 50,000 pages to locate “the next 50,000 pages” of information.

 By using this token in our next API call, the API remembers where the last response ended.
 It continues its response to our previous request, starting with the next set of data.
 And it puts a token at the end of the new request, in case we’d like to continue even further.